mrisher/smtp-sts/mta-sts.md

 `example.com`, this would be `https://mta-sts.example.com/.well-known/mta-sts.json`.

+A policy which has not ever been successfully authenticated MUST NOT be used to reject mail.

+### HTTPS Policy Fetching

 When fetching a new policy or updating a policy, the HTTPS endpoint MUST present a TLS certificate which is valid for the `mta-sts` host (as described in [@!RFC6125]), chain to a root CA that is trusted by the sending CA, and be